Our first exhibition of 2024 is a delightful solo show by Kathleen Buzzacott.

 An amazing collection of work by the late Lorna Fencer.
 Bold, beautiful and challenging, the works are like their creator: a unique talent on the indigenous art scene.

-Please double click the image to see the full show which will be displayed from September 23rd.
+Please click on the image for some examples of the full show.
 Telephone and email enquiries are welcome.
-Web sales available from 24 September.

-Exhibition of Gloria's new work - most are big lor medium leaf paintings.
+Exhibition of Gloria's new work - most are big or medium leaf paintings.

 A beautifully curated selection of warm glowing indigenous art in vibrant reds, oranges and golden hues.
 Who needs a log fire with one of these in the room!
 This show opens at 12.00noon Saturday 5 July.
 Come and enjoy these gorgeous paintings with a hot chocolate with marshmallows in hand.